flipacholas/Architecture-of-consoles/articles/playstation-portable.Rmd.md

 - A **32-bit address bus**: this means that up to 4 GB of memory can be seen by this CPU.
 - **32 general-purpose registers**: all of them store 32-bit numbers; and two (the zero register and link register) are reserved for special uses.
 By now, this should come as no surprise.
 - A **7-stage pipeline** (one more than its [home sibling](playstation-2#a-special-order-for-sony)).
 [Here](game-boy-advance#the-core) is a previous explanation of CPU pipelining if you'd like to know more.
-- A **Memory Protection Unit** or 'MPU' (not to be confused with an 'MMU'): this is a dedicated unit that maps the physical hardware onto the CPU's memory space with some special quirks in between.
-We'll see more about it in a bit.
 - **32 KB of L1 Cache**: of which 16 KB is for instructions and 16 KB for data.
 - A **cache write-back buffer**: the CPU can write over cache believing it has updated physical memory as well.
 Then, the cache takes care of updating memory when the buffer is full.
   - This design speeds up memory stores, but doesn't work right away with multi-processor systems like the PSP.
 So, developers will have to take care of evicting the buffer when other components require those new values in memory.

-In conclusion: Allegrex is incredibly fast.
-However, we still don't know what can you do with it.
-After all, you can imagine this CPU as the conductor of an orchestra, and we haven't checked out the performers... yet.
+This looks way more competitive than the [ARM9-based alternative](nintendo-ds#cpu), but it's not over yet, as we still need to check the co-processors _cooperating_ next to the core.

 ### Coprocessors

 As with any MIPS CPU, Allegrex has three coprocessor slots.
-Sony added two:
+Sony added three:

+- The **System Control Coprocessor** as 'CP0': a [necessary building block](playstation#tab-2-1-system-control-coprocessor) of any MIPS CPU.
+This particular component is what enables memory protection, cache coherency and interrupt control in the core itself [@cpu-mips_4k].
 - A **Floating Point Unit** (FPU) as 'CP1': accelerates arithmetic operations with 32-bit decimal numbers (following the IEEE 754 standard).
-It has **thirty-two 32-bit** registers and an independent **8-stage pipeline**, thereby adding more parallelism to the main CPU.
+It has **thirty-two 32-bit registers** and an **independent 8-stage pipeline**, thereby adding more parallelism to the main CPU.
 - A **Vector Floating Point Unit** (VFPU) as 'CP2': a coprocessor designed for **vector operations**, similar to a traditional SIMD processor.
-Compared to the FPU, it instead provides **128 registers** and a special instruction set with variable pipeline stages.
+Compared to the FPU, it instead provides **128 32-bit registers**, relies on a proprietary instruction set and implements a variable-length pipeline.
+The VFPU operates up to 32-bit floating-point values, which can be grouped into a 4-component vector or **even a 4x4 matrix** (useful for different kinds of geometric operations without requiring to re-arrange the data).
-  - Its usefulness comes from its 128-bit data bus connected to the rest of the system, offloading the main CPU's transit.
+  - Its efficiency comes from its 128-bit data bus connected to the rest of the system, offloading the main CPU's transit.
+  - Unlike the FPU, some behaviour of the VFPU deviates from the IEEE-754 standard.

+In conclusion: Allegrex is incredibly fast.
+However, we still don't know what can you do with it.
+After all, you can imagine this CPU as the conductor of an orchestra, and we haven't checked out the performers yet.

-### Focused memory management
+#### Focused memory management

-Let me talk for a moment about the memory unit included in this system.
-Its *modus operandi* can be seen as a bit primitive at first, but we'll see why it's optimal for the needs of this console.
+Let me talk for a moment about the memory system implemented in this system.
+Among other things, the System Control Coprocessor provides the functionality of a **Memory Protection Unit** or 'MPU' (not to be confused with an 'MMU'), this maps the physical hardware onto the CPU's memory space with some special quirks in between.
+Even though its *modus operandi* can be seen as a bit primitive at first, we'll see why it's optimal for the needs of this console.

 ![Memory addressing with the MPU.](cpu/mmu.png)